Beyond Code Pairs: Dialogue-Based Data Generation for LLM Code Translation: Experiments

 \paragraph{RQ2: Compared with conventional Code Pair datasets, does incorporating compiler and runtime feedback as well as reasoning traces within multi-round dialogues improve translation accuracy and robustness?}

-Dialogue-centric formats (Dialogue and QS-Pair) are highly competitive and often superior to conventional Code Pair fine-tuning.
-On the relatively easier \textbf{Fortran2CPP} task, full \textit{Dialogue} achieves the best functional correctness (e.g., 74.10\% Unit Test Success for CodeLlama-13B; Table~\ref{tab:Fortran2CPP_results}), indicating that when syntactic correctness is already high, the rich reasoning context in dialogues helps models master the algorithmic details needed for correct outputs.
-Conversely, the \textbf{CPP2CUDA} task is substantially more challenging; here, \textit{QS-Pair} performs best across models (Table~\ref{tab:CPP2CUDA_unit_comp_exec}).
-By decomposing 3k dialogues into $>$12k shuffled question–solution turns, QS-Pair provides many more effective optimization steps within the same three epochs, accelerating convergence to stable compilation/execution patterns, whereas full dialogues may require more epochs to fully realize their benefit.
+Dialogue-centric formats (Dialogue and QS-Pair) are highly competitive and often superior to conventional Code Pair fine-tuning, with complementary strengths across tasks.
+On \textbf{Fortran2CPP}, full \textit{Dialogue} achieves the best functional correctness (e.g., 74.10\% Unit Test Success for CodeLlama-13B; Table~\ref{tab:Fortran2CPP_results}), as its rich reasoning context helps models master algorithmic details when syntactic correctness is already high.
+On the harder \textbf{CPP2CUDA} task, \textit{QS-Pair} performs best (Table~\ref{tab:CPP2CUDA_unit_comp_exec}): decomposing 3k dialogues into $>$12k shuffled turns provides more optimization steps within the same three epochs, accelerating convergence to stable compilation/execution patterns.

-To better illustrate the benefits of dialogue supervision, we introduce a \textit{debug round} mechanism: if a generated program fails to compile, the system returns the code \emph{along with the compiler error message} to the model for regeneration.
-Figure~\ref{fig:f2c_debug_round} shows that under this protocol, Code-Pair fine-tuning achieves the highest \emph{compilation} success in every round, yet its \emph{unit-test} success remains consistently below that of Dialogue.
-In contrast, the Dialogue-tuned model improves across all metrics with each debug round, and by D-Round~3 it achieves the highest {Compilation, Execution, and Unit-Test} success rates, surpassing both Code-Pair and QS-Pair settings.
-This demonstrates that feedback-rich dialogues enable models to learn how to correct and refine their translations rather than merely generate compilable templates.
-Figure~\ref{fig:cuda2cpp_debug_round} further confirms that on the more difficult task, all training methods benefit from additional debug rounds, with Dialogue exhibiting the steepest and most consistent improvements across all metrics, highlighting the universal value of iterative feedback.
+To further probe these benefits, we introduce a \textit{debug round} mechanism that returns compilation errors to the model for iterative repair.
+Figure~\ref{fig:f2c_debug_round} shows that Code-Pair achieves the highest \emph{compilation} success each round, yet its \emph{unit-test} success remains below Dialogue.
+The Dialogue-tuned model improves across all metrics with each round and by D-Round~3 surpasses both Code-Pair and QS-Pair in compilation, execution, and unit-test success, demonstrating that feedback-rich dialogues teach models to \emph{correct and refine} translations rather than merely generate compilable templates.
+Figure~\ref{fig:cuda2cpp_debug_round} confirms the same trend on CPP2CUDA, with Dialogue exhibiting the steepest improvements.
+By matching supervision granularity to task difficulty—full \textit{Dialogue} for semantic tasks, fine-grained \textit{QS-Pair} for syntactically demanding ones—dialogue-based supervision yields code that is both syntactically sound and functionally correct.

-Overall, dialogue-based supervision not only boosts headline success rates but also markedly reduces compilation failures and improves recoverability.
-By structuring the same conversations as full \textit{Dialogue} or fine-grained \textit{QS-Pair}, we can match the supervision granularity to task difficulty, enabling models to generate code that is both syntactically sound and functionally correct.